ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 policies for the RFC5322.From domain and to request specific handling for messages using that domain that fail authentication checks.

 As with SPF and DKIM, DMARC reports results as "pass" or "fail".
-In order to get a DMARC result of "pass", a pass from either SPF or DKIM is required.
+To get a DMARC result of "pass", a pass from either SPF or DKIM is required.
 In addition, the passed domain can be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
 The mode is expressed in the domain's DMARC policy record.
 Domains are said to be "in relaxed alignment"